Edith Ellis: Biography

 Ellis was born on 9 March 1861 in Newton, Lancashire.
 She was the only child of Samuel Oldham Lees, a landowner, and his wife Mary Laetitia, née Bancroft.
 She was born prematurely after her mother sustained a head injury during pregnancy and she died when Ellis was an infant.
 In December 1868, her father married Margaret Ann (Minnie) Faulkner and in time she had a younger half-brother.
 She did not get on well with her father or his new wife.
 She was educated at a convent school in 1873 until her father realised that she was taking a strong interest in the Catholic faith.
 She was removed from the school and sent to another.

 She joined the Fellowship of the New Life and she briefly worked with Ramsay MacDonald when they both served as secretaries to the Fellowship.
 She met Havelock Ellis at a meeting in 1887.
 The couple married in November 1891.

-From the beginning, their marriage was unconventional; she was openly lesbian and at the end of the honeymoon Ellis went back to his bachelor rooms.
+From the beginning, their marriage was unconventional; she was lesbian and at the end of the honeymoon Ellis went back to his bachelor rooms.
 She had several affairs with women, which her husband was aware of.
 Their open marriage was the central subject in Havelock Ellis's autobiography, My Life (1939).